emeline-random/Dataccess/README.md

 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver
 spring.jpa.database-platform=org.hibernate.dialect.MySQL8Dialect
 ```
-Then to register the correct spring service you need to check that the annotation ``` @Primary ``` is used at the top of the src/main/java/dataccess/service/MySqlService.java class and that it is not used at the top of the OracleService class.
+Then to register the correct spring service you need to check that the annotation ```java @Primary ``` is used at the top of the src/main/java/dataccess/service/MySqlService.java class and that it is not used at the top of the OracleService class.

 ### Oracle configuration